jadecobra/python_tdd_exercises/source/sleep duration.rst

    E           ValueError: time data '21/11/06 21/11/06 8:9' does not match format '%d/%m/%y %H:%M'

-the timestamps we provide to the ``duration`` function as inputs do not match the expected format of ``%d/%m/%y %H:%M``, we get a repetition of the date portion because in the ``get_datetime_object`` we added a date to the timestamp to make it match the pattern
+the timestamps I provide to the ``duration`` function as inputs do not match the expected format of ``%d/%m/%y %H:%M``, I get a repetition of the date portion because in the ``get_datetime_object`` I added a date to the timestamp to make it match the pattern

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^